 The New York statutory durable power of attorney form authorizes an attorney-in-fact to manage a person’s financial matters in perpetuity after the document’s execution, even in the event of incapacitation.
-The appointed attorney-in-fact should be someone close to the principal, someone capable but also trustworthy.
+The appointed attorney-in-fact should be someone close to the principal, a person who is capable but also trustworthy.
 Once the power of attorney form is signed, the attorney-in-fact will be able to represent the principal when performing tasks such as asset management, personal and business-related transactions, and other important financial affairs.
 Unless the principal expresses that the document terminates upon their incapacitation, the power of attorney is meant to be durable.

 “Durable” Definition – No exact definition provided in State statutes; one can expect that the term represents the perpetuation of a power of attorney in the event of the principal’s incapacitation.